igor-olikh/fladar/docs/amadeus_test_vs_production.md

 3. **Missing Destinations**: Some destinations may not be available in test data
 4. **Date Restrictions**: Test data may only be available for specific date ranges
 5. **Incomplete Results**: Some API endpoints may return 404 errors for certain queries
+6. **Unrealistic Prices**: Prices may be artificially low or high, not reflecting real market conditions
+7. **No Price Variation**: Prices may not change based on booking date, seasonality, or demand
+8. **Missing Price Components**: Some price breakdowns (taxes, fees) may be incomplete or incorrect

 ### 5. Error Handling Differences